rendrap/miss-devi/_pages/publications.md

 Devi Parikh

-[Modeling Context for Image Understanding: When, For What, and How?][300]
+[Modeling Context for Image Understanding: When, For What, and How?][devi-thesis]

 Ph.D.
 Thesis, Carnegie Mellon University, 2009